 Martin Sheen backs pal's election bid for Pennsylvania judge

-Sheen briefly reprised his "West Wing" role as president in a new ad b...
-WILKES-BARRE, Pa. - Martin Sheen has briefly reprised his "West Wing" role as president in a new ad backing his friend seeking election as a Pennsylvania judge.
+In this March 5, 2015 file photo, actor Martin Sheen poses for photographers on arrival at We Day UK at Wembley Arena, in west London.
+Sheen briefly reprised his "West Wing" role as president in a new ad backing his friend seeking election as a Pennsylvania judge.

 Comments